 The SNAP program is for people and families with low incomes.
 Households must meet certain requirements and provide information/verification about their income.
-To learn if you may be eligible for SNAP, please see the information below.
-Or, to see if you might qualify for the program, there are a few questions you can answer by completing the food support questionnaire.
+To learn if you may be eligible for SNAP, please see the information below, or check out the SNAP official website thru the Department of Human Services.

-In accordance with Federal law and U.S. Department of Agriculture policy, Washington County is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
-You have the right to file a complaint if you believe you were treated in a discriminatory way by our agency: Complaint of Discrimination
+In accordance with Federal law and U.S. Department of Agriculture (USDA) policy, Washington County is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
+You have the right to file a complaint if you believe you were treated in a discriminatory way by our agency.